erikpukinskis/confgen/README.md

   - `yarn fix:format` runs Prettier
 - `yarn check:types` looks for type errors
 - `yarn check:lint` looks for lint errors
-- `yarn test` runs the tests and `yarn test:watch` runs them in watch mode
+- `yarn test` runs the tests
+  - `yarn test:watch` runs them in watch mode
+  - `yarn test -t presets/codegen`, `yarn test -t @build`, etc runs a single test file (top level `describe`)

 ...and last but not least,

 - `yarn all the things!` runs all of the build, fix, check, and test scripts.
-Good for pre-publish
+Good for pre-publish.

 If you want an easy way to publish a new version of your NPM package, check out my other package, [bump-n-pub](https://www.npmjs.com/package/bump-n-pub).
 My typical workflow for publishing a package is: